tlevine/urchin/readme.md

 exit `0` on success and something else on fail.
 Non-executable files and hidden files (dotfiles) are ignored, so you can store fixtures right next to your tests.
 Run urchin from inside the tests directory.

+Urchin only cares about the exit code, so you can actually write your tests in any language, not just shell.

 ## More about writing tests
 Tests are organized recursively in directories, where the names of the files